Uncut Femmes: Critical response

+Jesse Bereta of Bubbleblabber gave the episode an 8 out of 10.
+He praised the performance of Megan Mullally as Sarah Wiggum.
+He also highlighted the relationship between Ralph and Fat Tony.

 Retconned continuity

 In a series of since-deleted tweets answering fans' questions, show runner Matt Selman addressed both the change in Sarah Wiggum's personality and the use of guest star Megan Mullally instead of regular performer Pamela Hayden.
 He also explained his view of one-off episodes as well as continuity for The Simpsons in general, in an interview with IGN, stating "We're not saying this is the official continuity now, and none of that other stuff happened.
 We're just saying in this one episode, this is a silly way to present the character’s life.
 It doesn't mean that the people's beloved episodes from the past didn't happen.
 They all kind of happened in their imaginary world, you know, and people can choose to love whichever version they love."